unlight/asmt-javascript-questions/README.md

 - How does Node.js support multi-processor platforms, and does it fully utilize all processor resources?
 - How do you understand non-blocking and async functions?
 Is there a difference between them?
 - Can you name the rules of interoperability between CJS and ESM modules?
+- What are the advantages and disadvantages of doing npm shrinkwrap or package lock?

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?